embeddedadventures/PLT1001/README.md

 The PLT1001 Arduino library defaults to I2C protocol for communication between the Arduino and the PLT1001 driver board.

 	begin(&Serial1)

 The library also supports hardware serial communication for boards like the Arduino Micro, in which case the function above should be added in the setup() portion of your sketch to enable UART communication.

+	beginSoftwareSerial(&SoftwareSerial obj)

+We've included support to control the PLT-1001 using the SoftwareSerial library.
+Use the command above to use it, and make sure to include the library in your sketch.

 <h3>Settings/Basic Commands</h3>